nlitwin/react-calculator/README.md

 4. `npm start` will start the Webpack server
 5. Head over to `http://localhost:3000/` to see the app

+## Tests
+Tests are using the Enzyme library, and are in `src/Components/CalculatorDisplay/index.test.js`

 ## Additional Scripts

 `npm test` launches the test runner in interactive watch mode